 For the first time ever the Rose Bowl Stadium has opened its gates to the public for guided tours.
 Guests can delight in this unforgettable opportunity, as you have the chance to walk through a National Historic Landmark where countless moments in history have been made.
 Your tour guide will lead you through behind the scenes locations at the stadium, including the classic stadium seating, original 1922 locker room, the new Terry Donahue Pavilion, the Loge Lounge, the Working Press Box and more.
 Throughout the tour, you will learn about the iconic history that has taken place here at the Rose Bowl Stadium, from the Four Horsemen of Notre Dame who played here in 1925 to Brandi Chastain’s game winning kick in the 1999 FIFA Women’s World Cup Final.
 Tours will not only be an outdoor excursion, but a historical learning experience as well.
 Stop and tour the roses of the iconic stadium that has rightfully earned its title as America’s Stadium.

 - Please arrive at least 15 minutes prior to tour start time

-- Please allow up to two hours for your visit here at the Rose Bowl Stadium
+- Please allow 2 hours for your visit here at the Rose Bowl Stadium

 - Comfortable walking shoes are recommended